rocky-linux/documentation/docs/guides/backup/mirroring_lsyncd.md

 ## Installing `lsyncd`

 There are actually two ways to install `lsyncd`.
 We will include them both here.
 The RPM tends to lag behind the source packages by a little, but only by a little.
-The version installed by the RPM method at the time of this writing is 2.2.2-9, whereas the source code version is now at 2.2.3.
+The version installed by the RPM method at the time of this writing is 2.2.2-9, whereas the source code version is now 2.2.3.
 That said, we want to give you both options and let you choose.

 ## Installing `lsyncd` - RPM Method